Ring Engineering RailPro Frequently Asked Questions

 You can control locomotives on huge HO scale layouts with outstanding control using Direct Radio.
 The Direct Radio signal can reach over 100ft in an open environment.
 When properly setup, you can achieve fast and dependable control that has the feel of being directly wired to your locomotives.

 You can run RailPro without a repeater.
 For example using only a handheld and locomotive equipped with a RailPro module.
 If you follow your trains (staying within 15-20 feet) you will not need a repeater and you can expect fast and dependable control.
-Every Direct Radio equipped product is tested at a range of 40 feet.
 However, if transmitting through multiple walls, you might find that at some angles you will loose communication at 40 feet away.
 By adding repeaters as necessary, you can get fast and dependable control from over 40 feet away through multiple walls.

 Since RailPro is all wireless and can transmit over 100 feet, can anyone control my train set?